 - For that, heat the oil in a wok.

-- Once the oil becomes hot, add chopped ginger and garlic.
+- Once the oil becomes hot, add chopped ginger and garlic and saute for a few seconds.

 - Add capsicum and fry for one more minute.

-- Combine rest of the soy sauce, vinegar, chilli paste and red chilli sauce, tomato sauce, sugar, salt and pepper in a bowl.
+- Now add the rest of the soy sauce, vinegar, chili paste, red chili sauce, green chili sauce, sugar, salt, and pepper in the pan.

-- Add 2 tbsp of water to it.
+- Add 2 tbsp of water to it and bring the sauce to a boil.

 - Add the fried cauliflower florets to the sauce and toss well.